 Numeracy is the development and application of mathematics across the curriculum and in real-life situations.
-Skills in numeracy should help children to make informed and responsible choices and decisions throughout their lives.
+Numeracy skills help pupils to make informed and responsible choices and decisions throughout their lives.

-Throughout the primary school, children should engage in a wide range of purposeful activities which should involve them in different modes of mathematical learning, including playing, exploring and investigating, doing and observing, talking and listening, asking questions, reflecting, drafting, reading and recording.
+Throughout primary school, pupils engage in a wide range of purposeful activities that involve them in different modes of mathematical learning.
+These include playing, exploring and investigating, doing and observing, talking and listening, asking questions, reflecting, drafting, reading and recording.

 Count, Read: Succeed

 A strategy to improve Outcomes in Literacy and Numeracy.